o2-qrz/neural-shorts/README.md

 An "efficient" super-manager carries out his project: he takes a huge bank loan, buys a factory, and fires absolutely all the human workers and engineers.

-Robots take over the conveyor belt instead of humans.
-Defect rate hits 0%, there is no downtime, and the technical efficiency of the factory reaches 100%.
-In the company store, the cashiers are also robots.

-A single massive problem appears: there are absolutely no customers in the store.
-The fired people are left with no salaries, meaning they physically have zero money.

-To survive, people start growing vegetables right on their balconies, roofs, and window sills—because they need to eat.
-The factory runs in vain, and there is no money to repay the loan.
-The real economic efficiency drops to 0%.

 🍿 SCRIPT #020: THE CLOSED LOOP